chcomin/Neonatal-hyperoxia/readme.md

 - Binary: contains the results of the blood vessel binarization step.
 Folder numpy has the results as numpy arrays
 - Skeleton: contains the results for the blood vessel skeletonization step
 - Network: contains the generated blood vessel networks. 'original' and 'simple' are intermediate steps results.
 The final network is saved in folder 'core'.
-- tests: hold the results for threshold testing
+- tests: holds the results for threshold testing
 - thresholds.txt: contains the parameters to be used in the adaptive thresholding method.
 See read_thresholds() in file process_images.py

 Folder "source" contains all the source code.
 File process_images.py is the main script for processing blood vessels, used for binarizing, calculating the skeleton and generating the network.
 File quantify.py measures the length and number of bifurcation points of blood vessels and file tortuosity.py calculates their tortuosity.
 File detect_neurons.py detects neurons and quantify their density as a function of the distance to the cortex surface.